1D Three-state mean-field Potts model with first- and second-order phase transitions: Abstract

 \section{Abstract}

-We analyze a three-state Potts model built over a ring, with coupling $J_0$, and the fully connected graph, with coupling $J$.
-This model is an effective mean-field and can be solved exactly by using transfer-matrix method and Cardano formula.
-When $J$ and $J_0$ are both positive, the model has a first-order phase transition which turns out to be a smooth modification of the known phase transition of the traditional mean-field Potts model ($J>0$ and $J_0=0$), despite the connected correlation functions are now non zero.
-However, when $J$ is positive and $J_0$ negative, besides the first-order transition, there appears also a hidden (non stable) continuous transition.
-When $J$ is negative the model does not own a phase transition but, interestingly, the dynamics induced by the mean-field equations leads to stable orbits of period 2 with a second-order phase transition and with the classical critical exponent $\beta=1/2$, like in the Ising model.
+We analyze a three-state Potts model built over a lattice ring, with coupling $J_0$, and the fully connected graph, with coupling $J$.
+This model is effectively mean-field and can be exactly solved by using transfer-matrix method and Cardano formula.
+When $J$ and $J_0$ are both ferromagnetic, the model has a first-order phase transition which turns out to be a smooth modification of the known phase transition of the traditional mean-field Potts model ($J_0=0$), despite, as we prove, the connected correlation functions are now non zero, even in the paramagnetic phase.
+Furthermore, besides the first-order transition, there exists also a hidden continuous transition at a temperature below which the symmetric metastable state ceases to exist.
+When $J$ is ferromagnetic and $J_0$ antiferromagnetic, a similar antiferromagnetic counterpart phase transition scenario applies.
+Quite interestingly, differently from the Ising-like two-state case, for large values of the antiferromagnetic coupling $J_0$, the critical temperature of the system tends to a finite value.
+Similarly, also the latent heat per spin tends to a finite constant in the limit of $J_0\to -\infty$.